CODING-Enthusiast9857/Open-Source-Contributions/README.md

 git push origin my-new-branch
 ```

+# Additions on 1/21/2023 by (ntuifranklin)[https://github.com/ntuifranklin]
+- Added a `Node` class in the `Data Structures/Python/tree.py` file
+- The `Node` class has an instantiation method, a `search` method and an `insert` method.
+- In the `Data Structures/Python/tests` folder, I addedd unit test that uses the basic python unit tests.

 - Create a new pull request from your forked repository

 # ❓ FAQs (Frequently Asked Questions)